amperity/amperity-docs/amperity_api/source/endpoint_get_ingest_jobs.rst

      - The Amperity internal identifier for the workflow that ran this job.

    * - **tables**
-     - A summary of feed details from this ingest job.
+     - A summary of table details from this ingest job.

        The JSON array for this summary is similar to: